snabith/snabith.github.io/_posts/2023-04-22-quick_version.md

 ## Active Directory setup
 [Active Directory on Azure](https://kamran-bilgrami.medium.com/ethical-hacking-lessons-building-free-active-directory-lab-in-azure-6c67a7eddd7f)

 - I learnt AD through PEH course by TCM security.
 I highly recommend going through the course if you are serious about active directory pentesting.
-The above link is a reommnedation by Heath Adams, and it was a great source for setting up your AD network on Azure (similar setup locally).
+The above link is a recommendation by Heath Adams, and it was a great source for setting up your AD network on Azure (similar setup locally).

-Update: The link is now medium members only.
+Update: The link is now for medium members only.
 So, go with: https://refabr1k.gitbook.io/oscp/windows/attacking-ad/ad-hacking-lab-setup if you can't use the medium link.